Rockman-Blue/SANS-SEC504-CTF/10-dc1.issplaylist.com/dc1.issplaylist.com-Writeup.md

 ![Password Hash Retrieval-1](https://github.com/user-attachments/assets/93b844d7-ea86-4682-8dc4-d6568f38ef3e)

-To get around this, I have to move the Meterpreter shell from the initial process to one running inside of lsass.exe.
+To get around this, I have to migrate the Meterpreter shell from the initial process to one running inside of lsass.exe.
 This will fix the permission issue.
 After migrating to lsass.exe, I ran the hashdump command again to obtain the hashes for the domain controller.
 It works, and the NT hash is the right most string in the colon separated fields.

 ![Password Hash Retrieval-2](https://github.com/user-attachments/assets/bbfbfd80-50fa-4046-ac77-8ab64299b9da)